NeuralEnsemble/Networks_SIG/Report_CNS2018_Workshop.md

     </a>
 </p>

-Eilif and Anton presented joint work between the Allen Institute and the Blue Brain project to come up with a format for exchanging information on large scale simulations between the two initiatives.
+Anton and Eilif presented joint work between the [Allen Institute](https://alleninstitute.org/) and the [Blue Brain Project](https://bluebrain.epfl.ch/) to come up with a format for exchanging information on large scale simulations between the two initiatives.

 Anton first presented the work the Allen Institute is doing to acquire and release large scale experimental data in many domains including